traefik/yaegi/README.md

 ## Documentation

-Documentation about yaegi commands and libraries can be found at usual [godoc.org][docs].
+Documentation about Yaegi commands and libraries can be found at usual [godoc.org][docs].

 ## Contributing